Best Veggie Platter Ideas: How to Make a Delicious Vegetable Plate Everyone Will Love

 Why make your own platter?

-• Cheaper: making your own platter is cheaper than what you can get at the store, and you’re not left with a plastic tray you’ll toss at the end of the night.
+- Cheaper: Making your own platter is cheaper than buying one at the store, and you’re not left with a plastic tray you’ll toss at the end of the night.

 When should you make your veggie tray?